-Instruction for Inclement Weather Days
+Instruction for AMI Days/Inclement Weather

 Arkansas Act 862 of 2017 allows a public school district and open-enrollment public charter school to develop a plan for alternative methods of instruction to be used on days when the superintendent closes school due to exceptional or emergency circumstances.